6 pointers on when to carry out this important maintenance

 Contrary to popular belief, existing tyre wear cannot be fixed by carrying out an alignment.
 If a tyre is worn it cannot be retrieved, and an alignment is unlikely to prolong the tyre’s lifespan.

-Essentially, it is pointless carrying out an alignment check on a worn tyre unless it the wear is in its very early stages.
+Essentially, it is pointless carrying out an alignment check on a worn tyre unless the wear is in its very early stages.
 Instead, you should carry out an alignment whenever you fit new tyres.

 2) After changing steering components